zdharma-continuum/zinit-package-fzf/README.md

 # Download the package with the bin-gem-node annex-utilizing ice list
 zplugin pack"bgn" for fzf

-# Download the bin-gem-node annex-utilizing ice list FROM GIT REPOSITORY
+# Download with the bin-gem-node annex-utilizing ice list FROM GIT REPOSITORY
 zplugin pack"bgn" git for fzf
 ```